-- 2.8 Our review of the Calculation builds on the conclusions from our previous reviews; we consider a range of matters as outlined in the Approach paper.
-Based on the information we gather, we determine the key areas to focus on for each Calculation review.8 These constitute our 'focus areas' for which we undertake more detailed analysis.9 - 2.9 For this year's Calculation review, our focus areas are: - 2.9.1 Foreign Exchange Translation - Milk Diversion Costs 2.9.2 - 2.10 For the other revenue and cost components of the Calculation that are not part of the focus areas analysis, we undertake a fit for purpose review, which typically includes:10 - 2.10.1 an analytical verification of the values used in each component against our previous reviews of the same component; and - 2.10.2 a review of the consistency of the assumptions, inputs and processes related to the different components.
+- 2.9 Our review of the Calculation builds on the conclusions from our previous reviews.
+Based on the information we gather, we determine the key areas to focus on for each Calculation review.12 These constitute our 'focus areas' for which we undertake more detailed analysis. - 2.10 For this year's Calculation review, our focus areas are: - 2.10.1 Foreign Exchange Translation - 2.10.2 Milk Diversion Costs

+10 DIRA, section 5.